Mulberry outlines growth after bagging profit surge

 "The group remains under-represented in most of the largest luxury goods markets globally, with a focused strategy in place to grow its footprint," Altium Securities analyst John Cummins said.

-The company, which also sells womenswear, has a greater market capitalization than the combined total of struggling British high street retailers Dixons DXNS.L, HMV HMV.L, Mothercare (MTC.L) and Game GMG.L.
+The company, which also sells womenswear, has a greater market capitalisation than the combined total of struggling British high street retailers Dixons DXNS.L, HMV HMV.L, Mothercare (MTC.L) and Game GMG.L.

 Shares in Mulberry, which have risen more than 60 percent this year, rose 2.3 percent to 1,525 pence -- compared with a 0.3 percent rise in the FTSE All Shares Index .FTAS -- valuing the business at almost 900 million pounds.